 I stayed in the hospital for 2 nights and then we were able to move a couple of blocks away to stay in the Ronald McDonald House until Caleb was able to go home.
 I had only heard about the RMH on t.v. but never knew much about it but now I have all kinds of love for the RMH.
 We will always support this group.
 They have touched so many lives and it is completely operated by volunteers.
 It was no Hilton but we are so thankful that we had somewhere to stay to go back and forth to the hospital for all visitation hours.
 I wanted every chance to spend with him and love on him.
 Caleb stayed a full 22 days in the NICU and was finally strong enough to go home.
 These are some other pictures taken while we were at the hospital and the RMH.

 Cayden was a great Big Brother and he didn't even know it.
 He knew something was going on but not sure what.
 He never was able to see Caleb until we went home.
 We made time in the day to take Cayden out to a local park and play to give him some mommy/daddy time.
-He loved every minute of it.
+He loved

 He was finally able to hold his baby brother at his house.